BIOMED 2520 - Biomedical Science IIB

-Tutorials are held weekly and begin in week 2.
+- Tutorials are held fortnightly and begin in week 2.

-Several lectures after the mid semster break will take the format of a "Research Seminar", given by staff from the School of Biological Sciences on topics relevant to their particular research program.
+- Several lectures after the mid semster break will take the format of "Research Seminars", given by staff from the School of Biological Sciences on topics relevant to their particular research program.